Nastyflav/jeu2D_macgyver/README.md

 # The Great Escape of MacGyver :

-Help MacGyver to escape from the labyrinth by collecting every item, each one place into the maze.
+Help MacGyver to escape from the labyrinth by collecting every item, each one placed into the maze.
 Our hero will be able to make a syringe which will put asleep the maze guardian and will allow MacGyver to exit.

 How to install and launch :